Rodainasabry99/EEE-RAS-ROS-26/Task_15/README.md

 ros2 topic echo /joint_states
 ```

-The output shows the initial positions of all movable joints.
+The output shows the initial values of all movable joints before any interaction with the Joint State Publisher GUI.

 **Output**